alexmalan/flask-restx-machine/README.md

 ## Run

--   Application can run directly from cmd using fallowing commands:
+-   Application can run directly from cmd using following commands:
     - Using python run
         - Windows
         ```bash